jakezhuyi/ECSE321_FTMS/README.md

 # TEAM-12 Term Project Submission

-Project files for Ecse-321 term project
-All the project files for the Food Truck Management term project can be found in their respected folder specified below.
+Project files for Ecse-321 term project : Please Read the FinalApplicationDocument (The optional document) All the project files for the Food Truck Management term project can be found in their respected folder specified below.

 	Desktop Application: FoodTruckManagement folder